When will energy unit rates change after an Ofgem review?

 • Is your region England, Scotland or Wales (Northern Ireland uses a different market and regulator)?

-If you’re worried about changes
+If you’re worried about the 1 July rise

 • Look at unit rate + standing charge, not just one number.